jundalisay/superb/content/en/research/ranald/hands/chapter-22.md

-ADULT VOCATIONAL GUIDANCE
+---
-Chapter XXII.
+heading: Chapter 22
-SPECIALIZATION is
+title: "ADULT VOCATIONAL GUIDANCE"
+weight: 50
+author: Ranald
+image: "/covers/hands.png"
+description: ""
+---

-greater efficiency, man
-the keynote of present-day vocations.
+SPECIALIZATION is greater efficiency, man the keynote of present-day vocations.
 For has subdivided even the physical labor of roadbuilding or the manufacture of an automobile into many